ettech613/hello-world/README.md

 # hello-world
 ===
-I have no pogrmaming experience
+I have no pogrmaming experience but wish to learn more.